-This section is only applicable to network load served under Attachment F of the PJM OATT.
+This section is only applicable to network load served under the Attachment F series of the PJM Tariff.

 - A change in the definition of an existing energy settlement area for purposes of setting energy settlement prices is defined as: - o Splitting an existing area into two or more areas - o Combining two or more existing areas into a single area - o Creating aggregates of groups of buses within an existing area - o Any other activity that changes the defined area for which energy prices are aggregated for settlement purposes.